PauloOrtizF/predictive-brain-lab.github.io/index.md

 title: Home
 rank: 1
 ---
-I like horses - NOT - Noy again
+I like horses - NOT - NoT again

 Text can be **bold**, _italic_, or ~~strikethrough~~.